JonathanC13/Exercise-Routines/server/test-cases.md

         3. The routine document is deleted from the collection 'routines'.
         4. The session documents with the routineId referenced are deleted from the collection 'sessions'.

+    *Status*: todo

-- Test X: Delete a routine that has related session documents and those sessions have sub documents of exercises and some of the exercises have comments in a subset pattern.
+- Test 7: Delete a routine that has related session documents and those sessions have sub documents of exercises and some of the exercises have comments in a subset pattern.
+    *Description*:
+        To test the cascading delete when routine is deleted.
+        With a routine document that has 2 session documents in collection 'sessions' that has a reference to the routine _id. session document field routineId.
+        Within each session document's exercises sub document array, there are 2 exercises.
+        For at least 2 exercises, add 2 or more comments each.

     *Prerequisites*:
-        1. Create a routine document.
+        1. Created a routine document.
-        2. Create 2 session document that references the routine document id.
+        2. Created 2 session document that references the routine document id.
         3. Each session document, add 2 exercises to the exercises sub document array.
         4. For at least 2 exercises, add 2 or more comments each.